lukechn99/github-quickstart/intro_computer_networks/final_study_guide.md

 ***GBN, SR, and Sliding Window Scheme*** Go-back-to-N and selective repeat are two methods of transporting segments in the Transport layer.
+GBN has a maximum window size of one less than the possible sequence number while SR has a maximum window size of half the possible sequence number.

 ***TCP 3-way Hand Shaking*** is needed before data transfer for a TCP connection, UDP does not use this at all since it is connectionless.
 TCP connections are intentional one-on-one connections between two hosts.
 They must send some preliminary segments to each other to establish the parameters of the ensuing data transfer.
 This is the time for hosts to set up their TCP state variables.
 Only the two end-hosts are aware of the TCP protocols.
 All intermediate switches send the datagrams without regard for what it is.
 Step 1: Machine 1 wants to initiate a connection with machine 2, So machine 1 sends a segment with SYN (Synchronize Sequence Number).
 This segment will inform the machine 2 that Machine 1 would like to start a communication with Machine 2 and informs machine 2 what sequence number it will start its segments with.
 The sequence number is selected randomly and used to keep data in order.